KustoszApp/docs/source/basic-usage.md

 # Basic usage

 Kustosz user interface follows familiar pattern used by many other news reading applications: navigation pane on the left and central list of items on the right.
-Article below is not exhaustive and documents only features that are specific to Kustosz or might be hard to discover.
+Article below is not exhaustive and focuses primarily on features that are specific to Kustosz or might be hard to discover.
 Two prominent features are documented on separate pages: [](./searching) and [](./filters).

+## Adding new channel

+Channel is source of content displayed in Kustosz.
+Currently RSS, Atom and JSON Feed are supported.

+To add new channel, click "Add channel" button on top of navigation pane.
+In popup that appears, you need to provide full URL to channel (XML file in case of RSS or Atom).

 ## Keyboard navigation